mdyd-dev/product-marketplace-template/README.md

 ## Generators

-To imporve workflow with creating new resource you can use generator that will create all files needed to create, update, delete.
+To imporve workflow with creating new resource you can use generator that will create boilerplate files for your.
-Generator follow development guidelines.
+Generators follow development guidelines.

+### CRUD

+CRUD generator will create all files needed to create, update, delete.

 ```
   ./scaffold/bin/generate resource --help